yoraish/aruco_gridboard/IndoorAutonomousFlight.md

 (login)
 ubuntu@ubiquityrobot:~/catkin_ws$ rosrun aruco_gridboard mavros_control1.py
 ```
-You should see the quadcopter flight along the square as showed in the video at the beginning of this page.
+You should see the quadcopter arm, takeoff, flight along the square and land as showed in the video at the beginning of this page.